Specialties, Services & Treatments

-- Conditions — Often symptoms stem from life changes such as childbirth, aging or menopause.
-Although, many women suffer from pelvic floor conditions, it may still be uncomfortable to talk to your health care provider about your symptoms.
+Often symptoms stem from life changes, such as childbirth, aging or menopause.
+Although many women experience pelvic floor conditions, it still may be uncomfortable to talk to your health care provider about your symptoms.
 Learn more about pelvic health conditions to make talking with your provider easier.

-- Treatment options — The Pelvic Health Clinic offers a large variety of treatment options from lifestyle changes and medication to physical therapy and advanced minimally invasive surgery.
-Mayo Clinic Health System's providers will work with you to find the treatment option that best meets your needs and lifestyle.
+The Pelvic Health Clinic offers a large variety of treatment options from lifestyle changes and medication to physical therapy and advanced minimally invasive surgery.
+Our experts will work with you to find the treatment option that best meets your needs and lifestyle.
 A combination of treatments may be needed.

-- Nonsurgical treatments — You may benefit from simple lifestyle modifications and exercises that build pelvic floor muscles.
-Many women find these nonsurgical treatment alternatives extremely beneficial at easing their symptoms and dramatically improving their quality of life.
+You may benefit from simple lifestyle modifications and exercises that build pelvic floor muscles.
+Many women find these nonsurgical treatment alternatives extremely beneficial at easing their symptoms and dramatically improving quality of life.

-- Surgical treatments — Sometimes simple lifestyle changes, physical therapy or medications are not enough to treat pelvic floor conditions, and surgery may be required.
+Simple lifestyle changes, physical therapy or medications sometimes aren't enough to treat pelvic floor conditions, and surgery may be required.
 However, many of today's surgeries are noninvasive and often can be performed as outpatient procedures.